Perturbed-History Exploration in Stochastic Linear Bandits: Abstract

 \section{Abstract}

-We propose a new online algorithm for minimizing the cumulative regret in stochastic linear bandits.
-The key idea is to build a \emph{perturbed history}, which mixes the history of observed rewards with a \emph{pseudo-history} of randomly generated \emph{i.i.d.\ pseudo-rewards}.
-Our algorithm, \emph{perturbed-history exploration in a linear bandit ($\linphe$)}, estimates a linear model from its perturbed history and pulls the arm with the highest value under that model.
-We prove a $\tilde{O}(d \sqrt{n})$ gap-free bound on the expected $n$-round regret of $\linphe$, where $d$ is the number of features.
-Our analysis relies on novel concentration and anti-concentration bounds on the weighted sum of Bernoulli random variables.
-To show the generality of our design, we extend $\linphe$ to a logistic reward model.
-We evaluate both algorithms empirically and show that they are practical.
+We propose a new online algorithm for cumulative regret minimization in a stochastic linear bandit.
+The algorithm pulls the arm with the highest estimated reward in a linear model trained on its perturbed history.
+Therefore, we call it \emph{perturbed-history exploration in a linear bandit ($\linphe$)}.
+The \emph{perturbed history} is a mixture of observed rewards and randomly generated \emph{i.i.d.\ pseudo-rewards}.
+We derive a $\tilde{O}(d \sqrt{n})$ gap-free bound on the $n$-round regret of $\linphe$, where $d$ is the number of features.
+The key steps in our analysis are new concentration and anti-concentration bounds on the weighted sum of Bernoulli random variables.
+To show the generality of our design, we generalize $\linphe$ to a logistic model.
+We evaluate our algorithms empirically and show that they are practical.

-\section{Introduction}
+\section{INTRODUCTION}

-A \emph{multi-armed bandit} \cite{lai85asymptotically,auer02finitetime,lattimore19bandit} is an online learning problem where the \emph{learning agent} acts by \emph{pulling arms}, each associated with a random reward.
-The goal of the agent is to maximize its expected cumulative reward.
-Since the agent does not know the expected rewards of the arms in advance, it must learn them by pulling the arms.
-This results in the well-known \emph{exploration-exploitation trade-off}: \emph{explore}, and learn more about an arm; or \emph{exploit}, and pull the arm with the highest estimated reward thus far.
-The model captures many applications.
-For example, each \emph{arm} may be a treatment in a clinical trial and its \emph{reward} is the quality of its outcome on some patient population.
+A \emph{multi-armed bandit} \cite{lai85asymptotically,auer02finitetime,lattimore19bandit} is an online learning problem where the \emph{learning agent} acts by pulling \emph{arms}.
+After the arm is \emph{pulled}, the agent receives its \emph{stochastic reward}.
+The objective of the agent is to maximize its expected cumulative reward.
+The agent does not know the mean rewards of the arms in advance and faces the so-called \emph{exploration-exploitation dilemma}: \emph{explore}, and learn about arms; or \emph{exploit}, and pull the arm with the highest estimated reward thus far.
+This model captures many practical applications.
+In a clinical trial, for example, the \emph{arm} may be a treatment and its \emph{reward} is the outcome of that treatment on some patient population.

-A \emph{linear bandit} \cite{dani08stochastic,rusmevichientong10linearly,abbasi-yadkori11improved} generalizes the multi-armed bandit to the setting where each arm is associated with a feature vector.
-In the clinical example above, the feature vector may be a vector of treatment indicators.
-The expected reward is the dot product of the known feature vector and an unknown parameter vector.
-The parameter vector could represent the effects of individual treatments in our example.
+A \emph{stochastic linear bandit} \cite{dani08stochastic,rusmevichientong10linearly,abbasi-yadkori11improved} is a generalization of the multi-armed bandit to the setting where each arm is associated with a feature vector.
+The mean reward of an arm is the dot product of its feature vector and an unknown parameter vector, which is shared by all arms.
+In our clinical example, the feature vector may be a vector of treatment indicators and the parameter vector may be the effects of individual treatments.